 For many buyers, there’s no better feeling than receiving the keys to your new home for the first time.
 After months of searching and negotiating, you’re finally past the finish line and can look forward to a bright future as a homeowner.
-Unfortunately, this sense of elation may not last forever.
+But, unfortunately, this sense of elation may not last forever.
 It might hold until a few days after a closing day or even a few weeks after first moving in, but eventually, it can fade and be replaced by feelings of doubt and regret.
 A nagging question starts to fester in your mind; “Did I make the right decision?”

 Post-purchase blues, also known as buyer’s remorse, doesn’t happen to everyone.
 But it is common enough that it deserves consideration.
-It seems to affect some age groups worse than others, with one survey finding that 63% of millennial buyers had regrets about buying.
+Moreover, it seems to affect some age groups worse than others, with one survey finding that 63% of millennial buyers had regrets about buying.
 The exact causes of it vary, but it can be broken down into four main reasons.
 Below, we’ll explain each one and how you can overcome them.

 Not being entirely happy with the new home or neighborhood.Not being entirely happy with the new home or neighborhood.

 It’s perfectly normal for the initial feelings of love for a new home to cool over time.
-Like a relationship that’s past its honeymoon-period, imperfections become more noticeable and harder to ignore.
+Like a relationship that’s past its honeymoon period, imperfections become more noticeable and harder to ignore.
 But as with any strong relationship, this is also a chance for growth and maturity.
 Remind yourself of why you bought the home in the first place.
 Chances are, it still has that special thing that initially caught your eye.
 Learn to love and accept it, warts and all.

 Also, stop looking at home listings and filling your head with “what ifs” and “could haves.”
-If you’re truly dissatisfied with some aspects of your home, then put together a plan to fix or mitigate some of those.
+Instead, if you’re truly dissatisfied with some aspects of your home, then put together a plan to fix or mitigate some of those.
 After all, what is a home but an investment to build on with time?